brendanzab/gl-rs/README.md

 ## Using gl_generator

-If you need a specific version of OpenGL, if you need a different API (OpenGL ES, EGL, WGL, GLX), or if you need certain extensions, you should use the `gl_generator` plugin instead.
+If you need a specific version of OpenGL, or you need a different API (OpenGL ES, EGL, WGL, GLX), or if you need certain extensions, you should use the `gl_generator` plugin instead.